This article illustrates how to record a call or meeting.

 Ask the host to record a meeting

-In a meeting, participants can click Ask host to record to send the host a request to record the meeting.
-If the host approves the request, the recording will start, and all participants will be notified.
+In a meeting, participants can click Record to send the host a request to record the meeting.
+If the host approves the request, the recording will start, and all participants will receive a "Recording started" reminder.
 If the host declines the request, the person who sent the request will receive a notification.

 Once the recording starts, all participants will see REC on their call or meeting interface to signify that recording is in progress.